Honoring Wilson A. Foust, HU ’29

 His father’s approach to medicine and the community was an inspiration to Foust.
 “Naturally, we children became involved as well," he says.

-Dr. Foust was a 1929 graduate of Hahnemann Medical Hospital, which became Drexel University College of Medicine in 2002.
+Dr. Foust was a 1929 graduate of Hahnemann Medical College, which became Drexel University College of Medicine in 2002.
 When Robert and his brother, Wilson Jr., were searching for a way to honor their father’s 50 years in medicine and their parents’ 50 years of marriage, the brothers decided to dedicate a scholarship at his alma mater for students interested in family practice.

 The Wilson and Elizabeth Foust Scholarship Fund helps create pathways for student success in an area of particular need.
 It supports the viewpoint of the College of Medicine that excellence in medical education flows from a commitment to providing diverse students the opportunity to practice in a variety of settings.